 Next was the actual opening of ICON the new rollercoaster ride at Blackpool Pleasure Beach, with a fanfare of confetti!
 (And yes, I checked, it was tissue paper 🙂 )

-I just managed to snatch some photos of the carriage as it twirled around the tracks.
+I caught some photos of the crowds and the carriage itself as it twirled around the tracks.
 Look at the blue sky!

-And here’s the older Revolution going around, next to the new tracks.
-It doesn’t seem five minutes since Revolution opened in 1979 when I was a ten year old girl and Revolution was opened in 1979.
+And there’s the older Revolution going around, next to the new tracks.
+It doesn’t seem five minutes since Revolution opened in 1979 when I was a ten year old girl.
 I clearly remember my grandad going on it and thinking he was very brave!
 What I did notice was how quiet ICON is.
 The carriage glided past and sounded like a piece of amazing high tech engineering – which of course it is.

-- The roller coaster was installed at a cost of £16m
+- The roller coaster cost a whopping £16m

 - Designed by one of the best roller-coaster designers in the world, and fabricated in Germany.

 - Designers had to fit its twists and turns through, up and under existing structures.
-So the Pleasure Beach was laser scanned to create a 3D render of what’s where, to enable to new ride to be fitted.
+The Pleasure Beach was laser scanned, creating a 3D render of what’s where, to enable to new ride to be fitted.

 - In total there’s an amazing 15 interactions with existing rides.